Please call me Karl.

-I'm from Korea, where I lived until middle school.
-As both a bad student and an unpopular kid who just draws, I wasn't a spectacular success.
-But I thrived in beautiful worlds and heart-touching stories in books, movies, and games.
-Especially, the complete virtual reality in games gave me a vision, and I resolved to be "good enough" someday to make the best of all.
+I'm from Korea, where I lived until my first year in high school.
+I used to be a bad student and an unpopular kid who just drew.
+But I discovered that I had an ability to completely immerse myself in worlds created in books, movies, and games.
+Especially, the complete virtual reality in games gave me a goal: that I would somehow be "good enough" someday to make the best of all.

-I chose to study abroad since Korea is pretty rough for someone with bad record to step up again.
-My parents didn't quite support my resolution, so I joined a cheap exchange student program, which turned out to be a disaster.
+I decided to study abroad.
+I joined a cheap exchange student program which turned out to be a disaster.
 I was sent to Emmett, Idaho where I mostly did house chores and yardwork for my host family.
 I managed to transfer to Ben Lippen School in South Carolina.
 I wanted to challenge myself academically, so I moved to Episcopal High School in Virginia.
-I went to the University of Rochester, where I graduated in three years with majors in mathematics and computer science and a minor in history.
+Then I went to the University of Rochester on (partial) scholarship, where I graduated in three years with majors in mathematics and computer science and a minor in history.
 Then I came to Columbia University to pursue a PhD degree in computer science.